Why Your Mac Keeps Going to Sleep and How to Fix It

 • Pause when Focus/DND is on

-You set it up once and don't think about it again.
-Your Mac stays awake when you need it to and sleeps when you don't.
+Set it up once.
+Your Mac stays awake when you need it and sleeps when you don't.

 Other things that cause unexpected sleep

-• MDM/corporate policies — Your IT department may have locked Energy Saver settings via a management profile.
-You can check in System Settings → Privacy & Security → Profiles.
+• MDM/corporate policies IT can lock Energy Saver via a management profile.
+Check System Settings โ†’ Privacy & Security โ†’ Profiles.

-• Clamshell behavior — Closing the lid puts your Mac to sleep unless you have an external display, power, and an external keyboard or mouse connected
+• Clamshell behavior Closing the lid sleeps your Mac unless you have an external display, power, and an external keyboard or mouse all connected

-• Thermal throttling — In rare cases, extreme heat can trigger an emergency sleep to protect components
+• Thermal throttling Rare, but extreme heat can trigger an emergency sleep to protect hardware

 Frequently Asked Questions